-During phase one of the data collection, it is learned that Malaysia is still less known among the outside world, let alone be called the destination country for medical tourism.
-The discussion in both events led to the need for more promotional activities to bring in more patients into Malaysia.
-Realising this concern, it is found that having relatives living or working in Malaysia is effective to attract medical tourists.
-In this, the WOM of their own relatives would appear as a strong marketing tool, especially for those who have had their treatments here.
+During phase one of the data collection, it is learned that Malaysia is still less known among the outside world, let alone to be called as the destination country for medical tourism.
+The discussion in both events led to the need of more promotional activities to bring in more patients into Malaysia.
+Realising this concern, it is found that having relatives living or working in Malaysia is effective to attract the medical tourists.
+In which, the WOM of their own relatives would appear as a strong marketing tool, especially those who have had their treatments here.